tnqv/sample-monorepo/README.md

 - Terraform 1.13+
 - jsonnet CLI (`brew install jsonnet` or `apt-get install jsonnet`)
 - AWS CLI v2
+- Github Action
-- LocalStack (Pro license required for ECS features in CI/CD)
+- LocalStack (Pro license required for plan and apply ECS features in CI/CD)

 ### **Important points**:
 - The implementation is not running on a real cloud services, so there will be some **limitation**: